toggle-corp/leave-llm/README.md

 ## REQUIREMENT

 Ollama service should be running.
-If there are no models in ollama you you use the
+If there are no models in ollama you should use the

 ```bash
 ollama pull "model-name"
 ```

 To start the ollama service

 ```bash
 service ollama start
 ```